-A supervisor can have one of the following restart strategies:
+A supervisor can have one of the following restart strategies, specified with the strategy key in the above map:

-- one_for_one if one child process terminates and should be restarted, only that child process is affected. - one_for_all if one child process terminates and should be restarted, all other child processes are terminated and then all child processes are restarted. - rest_for_one if one child process terminates and should be restarted, the 'rest' of the child processes -- i.e. the child processes after the terminated child process in the start order -- are terminated.
+- one_for_one if one child process terminates and should be restarted, only that child process is affected.
+This is the default restart strategy. - one_for_all if one child process terminates and should be restarted, all other child processes are terminated and then all child processes are restarted. - rest_for_one if one child process terminates and should be restarted, the 'rest' of the child processes -- i.e. the child processes after the terminated child process in the start order -- are terminated.
 Then the terminated child process and all child processes after it are restarted. - simple_one_for_one a simplified one_for_one supervisor, where all child processes are dynamically added instances of the same process type, i.e. running the same code.